-The members of our Compensation Committee are Joseph L. Mullen (Chairman), John P. McNiff, James Benenson III, Lon Rosen and Rory H. Tahari.
-Each of Messrs.
-Mullen, McNiff, Benenson and Rosen and Ms. Tahari is "independent" as that concept is defined in Rule 10C-1 under the Exchange Act and corporate governance standards of the NYSE and a "non-employee director" as defined in Rule 16b-3 under the Exchange Act.
+The members of our Compensation Committee are Rory H. Tahari (Chairwoman), John P. McNiff, James Benenson III and Lon Rosen.
+Each of Ms. Tahari and Messrs.
+McNiff, Benenson and Rosen is "independent" as that concept is defined in Rule 10C-1 under the Exchange Act and applicable NYSE listing standards and a "non-employee director" as defined in Rule 16b-3 under the Exchange Act.